 3. Tediber The Hybrid Mattress

-• Technology: comfort foam, micro-perforated latex, 5-zone springs
+• Technology: welcoming foam, micro-perforated latex, 5-zone springs

 • Advantages: sleeping independence, thermal regulation